Professor Salima Paul

-Corporate Finance, Working Capital Management, Credit Management, Credit Risk Management, SMEs Funding, Cash Management.
+Corporate Finance, Working Capital Management, Credit Management, Credit Risk Management, SMEs Funding, Cash and Treasury Management.

-Credit Rating, Cash Management, Funding in Higher Education, Annual General Meeting.
+Credit Rating, Cash Management, Funding in Higher Education, Annual General Meeting, Corporate Performance and COVID19.

 Research degrees awarded to supervised students

-PhD supervision, Chee Gee Teh, “Trade Credit Management and Late Payment in Malaysia” Malaya University, Malaysia 2011)
+Chee Gee Teh, “Trade Credit Management and Late Payment in Malaysia” 2011

 2018 "Why do firm invest in accounts receivable?An empirical investigation of Malaysian manufacturing sector" Journal Of Accounting in Emerging Economies.
 Vol. 8 Issue 2.